Law work experience

 Aside from sitting on cases, you may also be able to lunch with the judge and their colleagues.

-Ok, so with this type of law work experience you don't get to see the inside of a firm, shadow a lawyer or work on an active case but by taking part in law essay writing competitions you're demonstrating to recruiters your passion for law, as well as your research and writing skills.
+With this type of work experience you don't get to see the inside of a firm, shadow a lawyer or work on an active case, but by taking part in law essay writing competitions you're demonstrating to recruiters your passion for law, as well as your research and writing skills.
 If you win a prize, it's another relevant achievement you can list on your CV.

 Run by the National Accident Helpline, the Future Legal Minds Award requires entrants to submit a 1,200 word essay in response to a set question.
-Winners will receive £1,500 and a mentoring session with an experienced lawyer.
+You must be 18 or over and studying for a legal qualification at a UK educational institution to enter.
+Winners receive £1,500 and a mentoring session with an experienced lawyer.

 Extra-curricular activities

-• Student politics - Many law graduates work in government.
+- Student politics - Many law graduates work in government.
 Getting involved in student politics allows you to develop important transferable skills such as leadership and organisation.
+Find out more about standing for student election.

-• Student societies and sports teams - Playing an active role in a student society or sports club shows off your ability to work as part of a team, as well as illustrates to employers your hobbies and interests outside the field of law.
+- Student societies and sports teams - Playing an active role in a student society or sports club shows off your ability to work as part of a team, as well as illustrates to employers your hobbies and interests outside the field of law.
 While your dedication to law is important law firms also like to know they’re hiring well-rounded candidates.
+Learn more about the importance of extra-curricular activities.

 Find out more